 To the immediate south of the station is the Station Bridge, linking the station to that part of Jedburgh on the east bank of the Jed Water (Bongate), the road then re-crossing further south to reach the town and Jedburgh Abbey.

-The station closed to passengers in 1948 but lasted until 1966 being visited by railtours and specials.
+The station closed to passengers in 1948.
+The line closed in 1964 being visited by railtours and specials.
 The trainshed roof was removed before complete closure.

 Nothing remains of the station, the site being an industrial estate.
 The station is remembered in the name of the bridge to the south, Station Bridge.

 Jedburgh Abbey is south of the former station, in Jedburgh itself.